A two week winter road trip around the Scottish Highlands

 I also had to work around the sub-zero temperatures, which meant that hosepipes were frozen and I couldn’t refill my water tank.

-You can counter act this by researching what campsites are open, breaking up your trip with a stay in accommodation, or making use of the numerous public washroom facilities that are available across the highlands.
+You can counter act this by researching what campsites are open, breaking up your trip by booking accommodation, or making use of the numerous public washroom facilities that are available across the Highlands.

 I ended up using the showers in the Glencoe ski centre four times across my trip.